armchair-traveller/armchair-traveller/README.md

 I'm a web developer that has a fire lit inside for building fullstack applications in the [**Jamstack**](https://jamstack.org/) (JavaScript, APIs, Markup).
 I know a thing or two about JavaScript.
 I use [Svelte](https://svelte.dev/) and [Serverless](https://serverless.css-tricks.com/about/) because I'm all about that DX.
 They bring a refreshing simplicity to full stack development, because we all want to build more in less time.

-In my spare time I tend to dabble with design.
+In my spare time, I also enjoy exploring my creativity through design projects.

 ### Tech / Uses